edgor17/Sparsify_Ultrametric/README.md

 haarlikedistances computes the pairwise Haar-like distances between all environments.
 The resulting distance matrix can be exported for visualization in QIIME2 or a PCoA embedding can be computed using skbio.

+As an example we can compute the Haar-like distances (and resulting PCoA embedding) of microbial mat samples from the Guerrero Negro hypersaline microbial mat (Harris et al., 2012).
+We obtained this data through QIITA, which uses Greengenes 97% as their default phylogenetic tree to compare samples.
+The first step in our analysis is to compute the sparsified covariance matrix associated with Greengenes 97%.
+The original newick file is 97_otus_unannotated.tree and the Haar-like basis is 97haarlike.npz.
+The associated sparse covariance matrix is over 25mb and cannot be saved in this repository, however all that is required for the Haar-like distance is the diagonal of this matrix which is saved as eigest97.npy.

+Next the OTU data (microbialmatall.csv) is projected over the Haar-like basis producing a vector of scalars associated with each environment.
+These vectors are then scaled by eigest97 and summed to compute the Haar-like distances.
+Embedding these results using PCoA results in the following plot where the darker greys represent shallower soil samples:

 Acknowledgments

 The fast method for matching indices in SPARSIFY is thanks to a StackOverflow answer by Olivier Melançon found here: https://stackoverflow.com/questions/49247506/how-to-efficiently-find-the-indices-of-matching-elements-in-two-lists